Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 3. Nicoya Peninsula, Costa Rica

-The Nicoya Peninsula is one of the world’s recognized Blue Zones—regions where people consistently live longer, healthier lives.
-Wellness here feels organic, rooted in daily routines rather than formal programs.
+The Nicoya Peninsula is one of the world’s Blue Zones, places where people often live longer and healthier lives.
+Wellness here is natural and part of daily life, not just formal programs.

 Days often begin with gentle movement such as yoga or Pilates on the beach, followed by nourishing meals made with fresh, local ingredients.
 Nutrition workshops highlight the longevity-focused diet of the region, rich in plant-based foods and natural superfoods.